 @CSUMB_MSCI & @marine.science.csumb

-Students in the Marine Science major apply a wide range of technologies to studying marine ecosystems.
+Students in the Department of Marine Science apply a wide range of technologies to studying marine ecosystems.
 Through applied learning and research, students gain the skills necessary to develop a sustainable balance between the unique environmental, recreational, cultural and economic opportunities in the Monterey Bay region.
 Through lab and field experience, students apply techniques of experimental design, data acquisition, analysis and presentation that provide them with the skills needed to monitor and analyze marine science problems.
 Students are encouraged to interact with other Monterey Bay institutions, such as the Moss Landing Marine Labs, to take advantage of additional local expertise in marine and coastal ecology.

 CSUMB offers a single, interdisciplinary undergraduate degree in marine science that prepares students for a wide variety of jobs and graduate school programs.
 A masters degree in marine science is also available through a collaboration with Moss Landing Marine Labs.